A guide to gas safety on boats

 To use your bubble tester, we recommend always following the manufacture's instructions.

 As a general guide the following may apply:

 - Switch off all gas appliances on board your boat but leave the gas turned on.

-- Press and hold the red button down for 10 seconds and check the glass sighting chamber for bubbles.
+- Press and hold the red button down for at least 60 seconds and check the glass sighting chamber for bubbles.

 - If no bubbles appear, your gas system is safe and leak-free.

-If bubbles appear after about two seconds this means you have a gas leak and should switch off the gas supply.
+If bubbles appear this means you have a gas leak and should switch off the gas supply.
 Contact a Gas Safe registered engineer that has competency to work on boats as soon as possible.